 These days, you can find Blake in and around Red River Gorge, Kentucky, climbing rocks, bolting new routes, fixing old ones, dusting off boulders, and eating Nutella brownies at the Red River Rockhouse, where he can often be found writing code for the American Alpine Club and maintaining the website www.BadBolts.com where climbers nation-wide can report bolts that may need attention.
 Check it out next time you find a spinner.

-After years of flatland and football, Clark found home again at higher elevations after a momentous trek in the Colorado Rockies.
+Clark Bledsoe- Grand Teton Climbers' Ranch Assistant Manager After years of flatland and football, Clark found home again at higher elevations after a momentous trek in the Colorado Rockies.
 Shortly thereafter, he moved to the Left Coast, seeking tutelage from the madcaps and boddhisatvas of the climbing tribe.
 The will to climb has since taken him back east and west again to delight in the vertical lands of Turtle Island.
-Clark is thrilled to carry the torch down in Hueco, to serve the climbing community and Hueco Tanks State Park and Historic Site in such a way that maintains current and future access.
+Clark is thrilled to return to GTCR to share his love for alpine air, traditional lines, and climbing history.

 Being raised in New York City did not keep John from the outdoor world, he grew up hiking, hunting and fishing spending most weekends in upstate NY.
 A passion for travel developed in him over many family vacations and hunting trips both domestically and internationally.
 John pursues rock climbing as his main focus and is always looking for an adventure.
 An AMGA certified SPI and licensed NYS guide, John loves working with those new to climbing and the outdoors.
 John is psyched to be working with the AAC and is looking forward to a great season at Hueco!